Free online games to play with friends

 Game Pigeon is like a library collection of party games that’s available on iMessage.
 You have classic phone games like 8 Ball and Basketball along with more traditional games like Chess and Mancala, all entertaining in their own way.

-While most of the games here are limited to two players, you can still send them in an iMessage group chat and the first one to accept your invite will be your challenger.
+While most of the games here are limited to 2 players, you can still send them in an iMessage group chat and the first one to accept your invite will be your challenger.
 For more virtual interaction, Crazy 8, which is similar to Uno, is a game that can have multiple people playing at once.

 How to play: Grab your friends, download the application and send each other game invites via an iMessage group chat.